 Department Chairs and Program Directors Resources

 The role of a Department Chair is an important one.
-You are charged with having the “big picture” and help shape the evolution of the department.
-You articulate the relationship between the department and the college at the same time as you deal with the day to day running of the department.
-You are a manager, a colleague, a disciplinarian, a advisor, an accountant, a Human Resource person, a curricular overseer, a policy maker, a mentor, and a teacher.
+You are charged with having the “big picture” and helping shape the evolution of the department.
+You articulate the relationship between the department and the college at the same time as you deal with the day-to-day running of the department.
+You are a manager, a colleague, a disciplinarian, an advisor, an accountant, a Human Resource person, a curricular overseer, a policymaker, a mentor, and a teacher.
 Those are a lot of hats to wear!

 You are the face of your department to the college and the dean.
 You will be on the front line requesting hires and other resources.
 You will have to use all of your powers of persuasion along with data skills to support your requests time and time again.